WEBSITE TERMS AND CONDITIONS

 6.2 The Transaction Fee is made up of two parts, calculated as follows:

-- the “Payment Provider Fee”, calculated at just 1.9% + 20p of the net Donation, which does not include Gift Aid.
-The Processing Fee and Payment Provider Fee may vary.
+- The “Payment Provider Fee”, calculated for Visa & Mastercard cards, Direct Debits & Apple Pay at just 1.9% + 20p of the net Donation, which does not include Gift Aid.
+The Processing Fee and Payment Provider Fee may vary by product.
 If Donations are processed via Stripe, PayPal or Go Cardless the Payment Provider Fee is set by the applicable payment provider.

 6.3 Enthuse may provide a Donor with the option of paying an amount directly to Enthuse (a “Tip”) in addition to the Donation.
 The Platform Fee for a Donation will be waived on the net Donation, which does not include Gift Aid, where the Donor has been given the option of paying a Tip in respect of that Donation.
 Enthuse reserves the right to move a customer off the Tipping model onto Fixed Fee model and the standard platform fee will then apply.